 The “Desperate Housewives” of Wisteria Lane have a new address: Istanbul’s Gul street.
 In Russia, Peg and Al Bundy of “Married With Children” have morphed into Gena and Dasha, who inhabit an apartment in Yekaterinburg rather than a suburban home near Chicago.

 For decades, American situation comedies and dramas dubbed into other languages have been standard fare on TV screens worldwide.
 Today, broadcasters in Turkey, Russia, and elsewhere are instead padding their prime-time schedules with locally produced versions of shows licensed from U.S. studios.

 The Istanbul housewives -- named Yasemin, Nermin, Elif, Zelis and Emel and known as “Desperate Women” -- star in the eighth-most watched series on Turkish TV courtesy of Walt Disney Co.
-(DIS), which owns global rights to the show.
+(DIS:US), which owns global rights to the show.
 Sony Corp. has remade “Married With Children” a dozen times for international markets.

 “Right now we see that in the Middle East, the TV world has an exploding appetite for everything,” said Andrea Wong, president of international production at Sony Pictures Television.
 (6758) “Turkey is a key market and Israel is being explored, as is India.”

 Reality- and game-show concepts have been sold in multiple markets for many years -- think “Survivor” or “Who Wants to be a Millionaire?”
 Now, media companies say, increased availability of free and paid channels on satellite and cable systems in emerging markets have spawned a growing appetite for localized versions of American dramas and sitcoms.

 Media companies say the shows appeal to audiences who don’t want to watch dubbed or subtitled programs, and in conservative cultures plot lines can be adjusted to avoid offending social mores.